 Skip to content

-The test framework is just another tree: test-tree.
-When you "run a test," the agent executes test-tree, which drives a fresh execution of the tree-under-test in pretend mode — it never actually pushes a branch, opens an MR, or hits an API.
+The test framework is itself a tree: @abtree/test-tree (find it in the registry).
+When you run a test, the agent executes @abtree/test-tree.
+That tree drives a fresh execution of the tree under test in pretend mode, so it never pushes a branch, opens a merge request, or hits an API.
 External side effects are replayed from fixtures in the spec.
-At the end, it compares the final $LOCAL and the path trodden through the tree against the spec's expectations and writes a report.
+At the end, the runner compares the final $LOCAL and the path walked against the spec's expectations and writes a report.

-• Then the final $LOCAL, the terminal status, and the nodes touched must match the spec.
+• Then the final $LOCAL, the terminal status, and the nodes touched match the spec.

-Tests aren't ceremony.
-They earn their keep in four concrete ways:
+Tests earn their keep in four concrete ways:

-• They pin down what the tree is supposed to do.
-A scenario reads like a story — given/when/then in plain English with the exact $LOCAL shape — and both humans and the agent can reason from it without re-reading the YAML.
+• Tests pin down what the tree is supposed to do.
+A scenario reads like a story — given/when/then in plain English with the exact $LOCAL shape — and both humans and the agent can reason from it without re-reading the tree.

-• They cache assumptions about the engine.
-"Selector exhausts both branches and the parent sequence aborts" is engine behaviour you'd otherwise re-derive every time you debug.
+• Tests cache assumptions about the engine.
+"Selector exhausts both branches and the parent sequence aborts" is engine behaviour you would otherwise re-derive every time you debug.
 A scenario asserting it locks it in.

-• They catch engine bugs.
-Specs that pass on one version of abtree and fail on the next have surfaced real issues in the runtime, not just in trees.
+• Tests catch engine bugs.
+Specs that pass on one version of abtree and fail on the next surface real issues in the runtime, not just in trees.

-• They make refactors safe.
+• Tests make refactors safe.
 When a 30-node tree needs splitting into fragments, the scenarios are the regression suite — green before, green after, or the refactor is wrong.

 File layout